YudaSamuel/cpanel-vuln-scanner/README.md

 ## ⚡ Features

-* 🔍 Automatic scanning of domains and IP addresses
+* 🔍 Automatic scanning of domains
 * ⚙️ Detection of misconfigurations and weak points
 * 🛡️ Identification of potential vulnerabilities
 * 🚀 Multi-threaded scanning for high performance